vti/amcrm/README.md

 Domain holds the domain logic of the application without relying on a specific storage or a framework.
 Domain enforces its own interfaces for different purposes that are implemented based on the need.

-Domain contains of Entities, Values Objects, Repositories & Commands.
+Domain contains of Entities, Events, Values Objects, Repositories & Commands.

-- Entities: identifiable objects,
+- Entities: identifiable objects that implement business behavior.
+- Events: events that happened in the domain (e.g. UserCreated).
-- Value Objects: immutable structures
+- Value Objects: immutable structures.
-- Repositories: storage abstractions
+- Repositories: storage abstractions.
 - Commands: actions performed on domain objects to implement the business logic.

 ### Infrastructure

 Infrastructure implements domain interfaces, provides specific helper classes like factories.

 In addition infrastructure holds Views that are the optimized read-only views for the storages.
 They can be used for viewing the domain objects through some mapping classes, building reports etc.

 ### API